 One of the most frustrating things about vaginal health is the lack of available answers and treatments.
-This is especially true when it comes to a condition known as vulvodynia, which affects 16% of people with vulvas
+This is especially true when it comes to a pain disorder known as vulvodynia, which affects 16% of people with vulvas.

-Often described as a stinging or burning sensation, vulvodynia pain can be severe or even debilitating, and can be felt in just one or in multiple parts of the vulva.
+Often described as a stinging or burning sensation, vulvodynia pain can be severe or even debilitating and can be felt in just one or multiple parts of the vulva.

-Science doesn’t know what causes vulvodynia—it is a diagnosis of exclusion, given when vulvar pain has lasted for more than three months and when no other cause of the pain can be identified
+Science doesn’t know what causes vulvodynia — it’s a diagnosis of exclusion given when vulvar pain has lasted for more than three months, and when no other cause of the pain can be identified.

 There’s no known cure, but the good news is that there are ways to treat and manage the pain.